 Date/and time are when the scene happens.

-The senses are used to let the reader experience the scene through the character.
+The senses help the reader experience the scene through the character.
 This is how you control connecting readers to characters.

-When reviewing the emotional impact of the location, ask if a different place was chosen would there be more tension?
+When you review the emotional impact of the location, ask if you chose a different place would there be more tension?
 If the answer is yes, choose a new location.

-Keeping track of changes in location (location split) within a scene means if a scene gets too long, then this is a good place to break the scenes into two scenes.
+Keeping track of changes in location (location split) within a scene means if a scene gets too long, then a location change is a good place to break the scenes into two scenes.

 Weather is not just about having weather.
 It’s about using the weather to increase tension or conflict, so choose the weather wisely.